-The proposed bill eliminates the expiration date of the program.
+The proposed bill extends the program for an additional ten years.
 Current rules were created based on the program expiring on June 30, 2024.
 Rulemaking will take into consideration key areas such as technology, funding, deployment costs or other factors.
 Additionally, the UTC believes the eligibility criteria need to be reviewed and revised by considering changes in federal high-cost support, BEAD funding, and digital equity goals.
 Any broadband commitment should ensure it does not jeopardize potential BEAD or other federal support.
 State USF support distribution is currently based on a frozen federal metric that should also be reviewed to identify policy and funding priorities now and in the future.